OrangeKami/T3A2-A/README.md

 </table>

 ### Evidence of user story revision and refinement
 We had two meetings with Francois Bondiguel - Head of Growth Marketing B2B at Canva.
 He discussed his current project prioritization problems and what he expected from our project management application.
-We also communicated with him and his team by sending our questions through emails.
+We also communicated with him and his team by sending our questions through emails as well as collaborated on a joint document for further refinement.
 Here are some screenshots of our communication documents:

 <details><summary> Introduction </summary>